 Make sure that all the tyres of the vehicle have the optimum pressure as advised by the vehicle manual.
 A deflated tyre will increase the frictional resistance while driving and thereby increase the overall fuel consumption.
-Check the tyres before any long drive as low tyre pressure is a safety risk.
+Check the tyres before any long drive, as low tyre pressure is a safety risk.

-After going through this article about what can be achieved by the driving style known as ‘eco-driving’, you might feel that the practice will slow you down when you are in a rush.
-This idea is not true at all, as studies have shown that eco-driving takes the same time and at times even less than traditional driving.
+After going through this article about what can be achieved by the driving style known as ‘eco-driving,’ you might feel that the practice will slow you down when you are in a rush.
+This idea is not accurate, as studies have shown that eco-driving takes the same time and even less than traditional driving.

 So search out the nearest eco-driving training centre near you and enlist for the next course to take your driving skills to the green level.